 Having these thoughts sorted into categories and written down will help you keep better track of them and will allow you to see them and mark them off as they are completed (which is the best feeling)!

-Ah, the social calendar… do you really want to be doing all the things you have said yes to?
+Do you really want to be doing all the things you have said yes to?
 That is my biggest problem.
-I feel like I have to say yes to everything, which results in my calendar always being full!
+I feel like I have to say yes to everything, which results in my calendar always being full.

-But learning to say no to things you don’t want to do or don’t have time to do will make you feel so much better!
-One of my biggest goals this year is learning to say no and not feeling bad about it!
+One of the simple ways to fix this problem is by learning to say no. Learning to say no to things you don’t want to do or don’t have time to do will make you feel so much better!

-To evaluate the commitments you have, you need to grab a pen and some paper to make a list of these commitments.
+To evaluate the commitments you have, grab a pen and some paper to make a list of the commitments you have in your life.
 Commitments can include anything from family, work, social and civic duties, kids, hobbies, and more.

 Once you have written all your commitments down, look over them.

 Are you devoting more time than you should be to some things in your life?
 Are there some commitments that bring your life no joy or value?
 When was the last time one of these commitments was for you?